 These are the important ones:

-Nurseries and creches for the non-skiing under-fours (such as those provided by Esprit).
+Nurseries and creches for the non-skiing under-fours.
 Ideally, these should be operator-run, and staffed with qualified British or English-speaking nannies, and provide full-day care with lunch.

 English-speaking ski school classes, or those which are run exclusively for the younger guests of a tour operator.
 (Failing that, look for operators which post at least one member of staff at the local ski school to provide support and deal with problems on the spot.)
 Staff should also be on hand to escort your children to school, and bring them back again.